top of page

 Hi!
 I am so glad you are here.

 This can feel very vulnerable because we are often traumatized in relationships yet we can only heal in safe supportive and affirming relationships.
 We often do not know we should be treated better until we are.
-One of the most beloved parts of this work for me is to be a safe person for my clients and make way for deep healing to happen.
+One of the most beloved parts of this work for me is to be a safe person for my clients making space for deep healing to happen.

 I am an attachment therapist.
 This means that I believe that our earliest and most foundational relationships shape our sense of self, our worldview and how we relate to others throughout life.
 In our work together, we will explore your childhood experiences to be curious about what emotional learnings you may have developed in order to stay safe.
 A common one I see in my work with clients is "if i stay small and do not have needs, I will be okay."
 So many of us are unknowingly living from our "survival self" after trauma.
 Together we will explore your emotional learnings, be curious about if they are still serving you and see what other options are available to you so that you can reclaim your power and worthiness after trauma.